Efficient privacy loss accounting for subsampling and random allocation: Introduction

-\para{Technical overview:} We now briefly outline our approach.
-As in the prior work, the starting point of our result is a relatively simple fact that a dominating pair of distributions\footnote{Informally, a pair of distributions is dominating for $M$ if it realizes (an upper bound on) all the worst case privacy parameters of $M$ (see Defn.~\ref{def:domPair}).} for a $1$-out-of-$t$ random allocation applied to a $t$-step algorithm $M$ is the pair of distributions $Q^t$ (the $t$-wise product distribution) and where $Q$ and $P$ are a dominating pair of distributions for $M$.
-Equivalently, we can reduce the analysis of a potentially very complicated algorithm like DP-SGD where steps can depend on the outputs of previous steps to the analysis of random allocation applied to a fixed randomizer (specifically, one that samples from a distribution $P$ when its input is the user's data and samples from distribution $Q$ otherwise).
+where $Q$ and $P$ are a dominating pair of distributions for $M$.
+Equivalently, we can reduce the analysis of a potentially very complicated algorithm like DP-SGD where steps can depend on the outputs of previous steps to the analysis of random allocation applied to a fixed randomizer (specifically, one that samples from a distribution $P$ when its input contains the user's data and samples from distribution $Q$ otherwise).
 As discussed in prior work, this reduction is tight for many private algorithms that include DP-SGD with sufficiently rich loss functions \citep{CGHLKKMSZ24,CCGHST25,FS25}.

 Now, our goal is to compute the PLD, or the distribution of $\ln(\bar{P}_t(x)/Q^t(x))$ for $x\sim \bar{P}_t$.
-Somewhat more formally, we need to produce sufficiently accurate upper bound on this random variable to allow computation of the privacy parameters for both directions of the divergence.
+Somewhat more formally, we need to produce a sufficiently accurate upper bound on this random variable to allow computation of the privacy parameters for both directions of the divergence.
 In general, computing a PLD of a mixture of high-dimensional distributions is unlikely to be computationally tractable.
-Our main observation is that the PLD of the mixture arising in random allocation can be represented as a (logarithm of) summation of the exponentiated PLDs (or $\exp$-PLD) of the dominating pair (see Theorem~\ref{thm:PLDrandAlloc} for a formal statement) and its inverse.
+Our main observation is that the PLD of the mixture arising in random allocation can be represented as the (logarithm of) a sum of exponentiated PLDs (or $\exp$-PLDs) of the dominating pair (see Theorem~\ref{thm:PLDrandAlloc} for a formal statement) and its inverse.
 We are dealing with an asymmetric add/remove notion of privacy, and therefore this result needs to be proved for both directions.
 This reduces our computation to $t$-wise convolutions performed on $\exp$-PLDs and their inverses.